uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 If a customer thinks the calculation is incorrect based on the data they have submitted, they can go back and change the information by resubmitting the relevant update with the correct information.
 After they have done this, the software will have to call the [Trigger a Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D/post) endpoint again to generate a new final liability.

-If a customer does not agree with the calculation based on rules HMRC has used, they will need to contact HMRC before submitting their final declaration.
+If a customer does not agree with the calculation based on rules HMRC has used, they will need to contact HMRC before making their final declaration.
 If a software provider identifies a problem with the [Individual Calculations API](/api-documentation/docs/api/service/individual-calculations-api), they will need to contact [SDSTeam@hmrc.gov.uk](mailto:SDSTeam@hmrc.gov.uk).

-If a customer thinks the calculation is correct, they can use the [Submit a Self Assessment Final Declaration](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Final-Declaration/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D~1%7BcalculationId%7D~1final-declaration/post) endpoint to submit their final declaration.
+If a customer thinks the calculation is correct, they can use the [Submit a Self Assessment Final Declaration](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Final-Declaration/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D~1%7BcalculationId%7D~1final-declaration/post) endpoint to make their final declaration.

-**Note:** After a customer has submitted their final declaration, they will not currently be able to amend their submission using their software.
+**Note:** After a customer has made their final declaration, they will not currently be able to amend it using their software.

 #### Agreeing to the declaration